L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 This project uses the HLSL shader files taken straight from the Magpie/CuNNy project.
 A fast CNN model called CuNNy-veryfast-NVL is used (It's Similar to Anime4k).
 This model provides good balance of text and graphic upscaling quality and speed.
-Screen captures were performed natively using Graphics Capture(Windows) and NVFBC direct backend(Linux) for the best latency performance.
+Screen captures are performed natively using DirectX's Graphics Capture (for Windows) and NVFBC direct backend (for Linux) for the best latency performance.
-The shaders were loaded using compushady library and computed on GPU.
+The shaders are loaded using Compushady library and computed on GPU.
 Display via Swapchain.
 Core of this project contains around 300 lines of Python codes plus external HLSL shader files.

 # Latest versions